 As a child of the ’80s, I became a fan of wrestling in my teens, right around when I understood it was reality-adjacent, which made it much more entertaining to me!
-But as a card collector, I never really wanted to muddle my collection with non-major sports cards.
+But as a card collector, especially one who loves cards from the ’80s, I never really wanted to muddle my collection with non-major sports cards.
 What a dummy!
 What are the most popular 1985 Topps wrestling cards?
 This was a fantastic set, and I’ve only recently learned to respect them.
 What a jabroni!

 The 1980s was a golden age for professional wrestling, and Topps was there to capture it all on card.
 With a roster of legendary names like Hulk Hogan, Andre the Giant, and Ric Flair, Topps wrestling cards were a must-have for any fan of the sport.